Learning to Act Safely with Limited Exposure and Almost Sure Certainty: Introduction

-We first consider the problem of safety assessment in MABs, where the safety specification is given by some $\mu\geq0$ (Section \ref{sec:multi_arm}).
-While the case $\mu=0$ is rather straightforward (Section \ref{ssec:2.1}), when $\mu>0$ requires to trade-off between quickly discarding unsafe arms and accurately estimating $\prob(D_t=1|A_t)$.
-We thus make the conscious choice of focusing on prioritizing the rapid (finite time) detection of unsafe actions almost surely, which naturally requires to (mildly) give up optimality by possibly discarding some safe arms (Section \ref{ssec:2.2}).
-We then move towards the problem of RL for Constrained Markov Decision Processes (Section \ref{sec:assured_rl}), wherein we seek to develop algorithms that can rapidly discard unsafe state-action pairs.
-In this setting decisions can have safety consequences that may only be realized after some time.
-By focusing on the almost sure safety specification ($\mu=0$), we develop a decomposition framework (Section \ref{sec:decomposition}), based on hard barrier functions, that allows to decouple the safety assessment problem from the problem of maximizing rewards.
-This leads to a novel barrier learner algorithm, that is able to identify all state-action pairs that lead to unsafe events (Section \ref{ssec:3.2}). {Our analysis further shows the explicit role that the delayed consequences have in the learning process (Section \ref{ssec:3.3}).} Numerical illustrations, in Section \ref{sec:numericals} verify our theoretical analysis and further suggest that can further aid in the learning process.
+Section \ref{sec:multi_arm} addresses safety specifications in MABs, of the form $P(D_t=1|A_t)\leq \mu$ for some $\mu\geq 0$.
+While the \emph{``flawless''} case $\mu=0$ is rather straightforward (Section \ref{ssec:2.1}), the \emph{``relaxed''} case $\mu>0$ requires to trade-off between quickly discarding unsafe arms and accurately estimating $\prob(D_t=1|A_t)$, which we achieve with an arm-elimination algorithm based on Sequential Probability Ratio Tests (SPRTs) \cite{wald1945}.
+We focus on rapid (finite time) detection of unsafe actions almost surely, which naturally requires to (mildly) give up optimality by possibly discarding some safe arms (Section \ref{ssec:2.2}).

+Section \ref{sec:assured_rl} deals with the problem of RL for Constrained Markov Decision Processes.
+Dealing first with the \emph{flawless} setting, we develop a decomposition framework (Section \ref{sec:decomposition}), based on hard barrier functions, that allows to decouple the safety assessment problem from the problem of maximizing rewards.
+This leads to a novel barrier learner algorithm, that is able to identify all state-action pairs that lead to unsafe events (Section \ref{ssec:3.2}). {Our analysis further shows the explicit role that the delayed consequences have in the learning process (Section \ref{ssec:3.3}).} Section \ref{sec:relaxed-rl} extends the RL setup to a relaxed setting in which we seek policies that allow for a finite number of unsafe events in any trajectory.

+Numerical illustrations in Section \ref{sec:numericals} verify our theoretical analysis for MABs (Section \ref{sec:experiment-bandits}) and further suggest that, in the case of MDPs, learning the barrier first can aid in learning a task-oriented navigation goal later (Section \ref{sec:experiment-mdps}).